CandidAI-ResumeScreening/candid-ai-app/README.md

-# Frontend
+# CandidAI App
-This repo contains the Frontend of the project
+This repo contains the Implementation of the project in Next.js

-## UI flowchart
+## The UI flowchart
 ```mermaid
 flowchart TD
     A[Start: User Accesses CandidAI Web App] --> B[User Role]